 Before working for OpenVPN, I had only ever visited California once as a young kid.
 Now that I work for a company headquartered there, I get more opportunities to visit.
 Since HQ is right near San Francisco, my coworkers and I always try to extend our work trips to allow for some quality time as tourists.

 I’ll be the first to admit that when I’m traveling and exploring new places, I fully embrace being a tourist, and I try to do a lot of touristy things.
 I want experiences that are just…different than I can get at home.
-So I don’t care much for find the hole in the wall, local spots.
+So I don’t care much for finding the hole in the wall, local spots.
 I want to do the things I’ve read about in books or seen on postcards.
 They might be overrated sometimes, but I’m okay with that.

 Best Times To Visit:

 - I am typically in San Francisco in the late fall, like the October or November timeframe, and I’ve found the weather to be really ideal then.
-Warm enough to be wandering around the city in short sleeves, but not so warm that you get unnecessarily stick or sweaty throughout the day.
+Warm enough to be wandering around the city in short sleeves, but not so warm that you get unnecessarily sticky or sweaty throughout the day.

 - I also visited once over the spring and that was pretty nice too.
 Everything smelled crisp and clean and there were loads of flowers in bloom.
 As a sucker for flowers, that was a pretty nice time to visit.

 - The Ritz Carleton San Francisco.
-The Ritz certainly isn’t the most economical solution, but since Dave and I get free 7 free nights a year to any Marriott-Bonvoy property (including Ritz) it’s a no brainer for us to stay there and get the most value for our free credits.
+The Ritz certainly isn’t the most economical solution, but since Dave and I get 7 free nights a year to any Marriott-Bonvoy property (including Ritz) it’s a no brainer for us to stay there and get the most value for our free credits.
 If you’re active duty, you can get a specific credit card and get all those free nights too, so then when you’re in San Francisco you can experience one of the best hotels the city has to offer.

 - The Westin St. Francis on Union Square.
 The Westin is a much more affordable options, and is actually super nice and in a great location.
 It’s clean, modern, comfortable, and central to just about everything, which means walking the city becomes a lot more doable.

 - The Stinking Rose.
 The Stinking Rose is a garlic restaurant — meaning garlic is a major player in every single dish they serve.
 As a huge garlic fan (and fortunately my travel buddy Dasha is too) this place is at the top of the list.
-It might not be the best for your breathe, but who can resist a meal featuring delicious garlic in every bite?
+It might not be the best for your breath, but who can resist a meal featuring delicious garlic in every bite?

 - Ozumo.
 Ozumo is a really nice and cozy Japanese restaurant with a phenomenal sushi and sake menu.
 My boss took us there on our first work trip, and the food is really top notch.
 I’m not a big sushi roll fan, but I do love sashimi, and the sashimi at Ozumo was unbeatable.
 I got hamachi and hirame (my go to’s) and they were definitely the best pieces I have ever had.